 We decided to try this hike in the middle of winter.
-We where in the area testing our new EarthCruiser in the snow and had always wanted to go to the Lookout.
-As we approached the trail, there was about 12 inches of snow on the ground at Towhead Gap and the parking area.
-We put on our coats, hats and gloves, filled our water bottles and leashed Riley (our Australian Shepard).
+We were in the area testing our new EarthCruiser in the snow and had always wanted to go to the Lookout.
+As we approached the trail, there were about 12 inches of snow on the ground at Towhead Gap and the parking area.
+We put on our coats, hats, and gloves, filled our water bottles, and leashed Riley (our Australian Shepard).
 After lacing up our snow boots, we headed up the hill.

 The Trail Up

-The last 1/4 mile the trail comes out of the tree canopy.
-It is here that your get your first good look at the Lookout.
+The last 1/4 mile of the trail comes out of the tree canopy.
+It is here that you get your first good look at the Lookout.
 The trail is steep here and traverses a rock/boulder field.
 As you get closer to the Lookout, you see just how much of a cliff it sits on.
-In the video below, you can't see much more then clouds but we are on the edge (probably closer then we should of been).
-The drop off is about 600 feet but allows views of the surrounding area on a clear day.
+In the video below, you can't see much more than clouds but we are on the edge (probably closer than we should have been).
+The drop-off is about 600 feet but allows views of the surrounding area on a clear day.
 This spot will give you one of the best views and photo opportunities of Mt Rainier.

 I looked over the edge and saw nothing but clouds going by, it was at this point I wondered if I had stepped to close to the edge.
 It was hard to tell with all the snow but I remember not staying out on the edge for long